 Streets are - first and foremost - public spaces.
 Until recently, streets were designed primarily around the automobile, creating thoroughfares that discourage other modes of transportation such as pedestrians and cyclists.
-The public is now seeking increased mobility options, as the national trend and California legislation (AB 1358) moves in the direction of complete streets that meet multiple types of commuter needs.
+The public is now seeking increased mobility options, as the national trend moves in the direction of complete streets that meet multiple types of commuter needs.